playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 <iframe data-frame-title="React Live Display - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-live-display-9?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

 `useState` is what React uses to store data that the developer wants to persist between renders.
-Its first argument (that we're passing a string into) is used to set the initial value.
+Its first argument (that we're passing a string into) sets the initial value.

-We're then using [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to convert the returned array into two variables.
+We then use [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to convert the returned array into two variables.
 Another way to write this code is:

 ```jsx
 const dateArr = useState(